State Border Service of Azerbaijan: Maritime Brigade (Azerbaijani Coast Guard)

 The Azerbaijan Coast Guard is an Azerbaijani law enforcement agency which is a part of the State Border Service.
 It has been receiving U.S. Coast Guard assistance including the transfer of a Point-class cutter.
 The Coast Guard was established within the State Border Service by presidential order in 2005.
 The Coast Guard's new base was built in Türkan district of Baku within the State Program on "Technical development of security of state borders of the Republic of Azerbaijan in 2006-2010".
 The Maritime Brigade/Coast Guard has one Point class cutter, S 14 (ex U.S. Coast Guard Cutter Point Brower, transferred 28 February 2003), one Osa class missile boat, S 008, which has had its SS-N-2B missiles removed, 3 Stenka class patrol boats, S 005, S 006, and S 007, all with sonar and torpedo tubes removed, 1 Zhuk class patrol craft, P 222, and two 48 foot Silver Ships small craft, S 11 and S 12.
 (Jane's Fighting Ships 2010) The Coast Guard also operates 6 Sa'ar 62 class offshore patrol vessels.
 The commander is Colonel Afghan Nagiyev.

 Educational institutions

 Academy

 As the Chief of State Border Service, Elchin Guliyev was able to encourage opening of a new Academy of State Border Troops in August 2010, of which he became the rector.

 SBS Special School

 The Special School of the SBS is located in the Mardakan settlement of the Khazar raion.
 It was reconstructed at the suggestion of the Heydar Aliyev Foundation in 2011.
 On 18 October of the same year, the inauguration of the Special School of the Border Guard took place.
 The total area of the new school building is 11,000 square meters.

+Shipbuilding

+The Shipbuilding and Repair Service operates under the Coast Guard Unit of the State Border Service.